 Karen Burdett - CEO

-Karen became CEO in July 2018.
-With over 13 years experience in Senior Management positions working within Australia, New Zealand and Asia in corporate and not for profit organisations, most recently as the Head of Growth, Marketing and Communications with leading Disability Enterprise The Flagstaff Group.
-Karen is passionate about driving values based growth, delivering excellence in client service and collaboration across with community, government and industry.
+Karen joined as Cram's CEO in July 2018 with over 15 years' experience in Senior Management positions working within Australia, New Zealand and Asia in corporate and not for profit organisations across a range of industry sectors.
+With expertise in strategic planning, business development, marketing and communications, Karen is passionate about driving values based growth, delivering excellence in customer service and collaboration across with community, government and industry.
 She holds a Masters of Business Administration with Sydney Business School and was the recipient of the GMAA student Award in 2017.
-She holds a Graduate Certificate in Marketing and is a current Board Member of Business Excellence Australia.
+Karen holds a Graduate Certificate in Marketing and is a current member of the Regional Advisory Committee for the Illawarra Business Chamber.
 Karen has contributed as a volunteer in a range of organisations including the establishment of an international charity Hands of Help dedicated to improving the lives of people around the world by enhancing their access to health care and education, Highlights on Mental Health and St Vincent de Paul.
 Karen has a love of travelling, music, socialising with family and friends, bushwalking, theatre and the creative arts.

 Vedran Stajic - Manager, Accommodation Growth